 On the basis of Lemma 1, the \textit{word ordering probability} could be deducted as:

-All the possible $y_i$ satisfying $\mathcal{S}(y_i) \subseteq \mathcal{S}(y)$ can be divided into three categories: ground-truth reply $y$, universal replies $y^{ur}$, other replies $y^o$.
-After that, we can get the following direct proportion according to the Lemma 2 and Lemma 3,
+All the possible $y_i$ satisfying $\mathcal{S}(y_i) \subseteq \mathcal{S}(y)$ can be divided into three categories: ground-truth reply $y$, universal replies $y^{ur}$ and other replies $y^o$.
+From above, we can get the following proportion according to the Lemma 2 and Lemma 3.

 On the basis of Eq.~\ref{equ:prox_step1} and Lemma 4, for any reply $y$ not belonging to universal replies, the Eq.~\ref{equ:prox} can be further deducted as: